 In this Wix vs WordPress comparison, I take an in-depth look at two of the world’s most-popular website building solutions.
 Which is best for your business?
 Read on to find out.

 There are so many website building platforms available these days that choosing the right one can feel really overwhelming.

-Two of the big-hitters in this crowd are Wix and WordPress and, particularly if you’re new to the whole area of web design, it can be hard to work out which of these two platforms is best for your project.
+Two of the big-hitters in the market are Wix and WordPress and, particularly if you’re new to the whole area of web design, it can be hard to work out which of these two platforms is best for your project.

 So, in this post I’m going to tackle this question in depth, and try to answer some of the key questions you may have, such as:

 What are the key ways in which Wix and WordPress differ?